-The CoC Assembly shall select a lead agency to provide staff to the various committees and work groups that constitute the CoC.
-The lead agency will perform a variety of necessary functions such as performance monitoring, engagement and education of stakeholders and submission of the annual collaborative CoC grant application.
-The CoC Committee will maintain an MOU agreement with the lead agency that is reviewed annually and updated periodically.
-The lead agency will be eligible to apply for CoC planning funds through the CoC grant process when available.
+The CoC General Membership shall select a CoC Lead Agency to provide staff to the various committees and work groups that constitute the CoC.
+The CoC Lead Agency will perform a variety of necessary functions such as performance monitoring, engagement and education of stakeholders and submission of the annual collaborative CoC grant application.
+The CoC Committee will maintain an MOU agreement with the CoC Lead Agency that is reviewed annually and updated periodically.
+The CoC Lead Agency will be eligible to apply for CoC planning funds through the CoC grant process when available.
 These funds may be used to provide dedicated staff and resources to the support of the CoC as specified by HUD guidelines.

-At this time, the City of Waco has been designated as the lead agency.
+At this time, the City of Waco has been designated as the CoC Lead Agency.

-The CoC Committee will select an administrator for the Homeless Management Information System (HMIS) for the CoC.
-The CoC Committee will maintain an HMIS Governance Agreement with the HMIS Administrator.
+The CoC General membership will select a Homeless Management Information System (HMIS) Lead Agency to administer the Heart of Texas HMIS the CoC.
+The CoC Committee will maintain an MOU agreement with the HMIS Lead Agency.
 This agreement is reviewed annually and updated periodically.
-The administrator is eligible to apply for HMIS funds through the CoC grant process and other sources and will use these funds to dedicate staff and resources to the functions of the HMIS as specified by HUD guidelines.
+The HMIS Lead Agency is eligible to apply for HMIS funds through the CoC grant process and other sources, and will use these funds to dedicate staff and resources to the functions of the HMIS as specified by HUD guidelines.

-At this time, the City of Waco has been designated as the HMIS administrator for the CoC.
+At this time, the City of Waco has been designated as the HMIS Lead Agency for the CoC.

-The HOTHC Bylaws and CoC Policy Procedures committee will make recommendations to the HOTHC Board at a regular meeting.
+The HOTHC Bylaws and CoC Policy Procedures review committee will make recommendations to the HOTHC Board at a regular meeting.
 Revisions and/or additions can be made by a simple majority (at least 51%) of affirmative votes.
 Proposed amendments must be in written form and distributed to the members of the HOTHC Board of Directors prior to the presentation and vote.